swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 Hi [ name ],

 I wanted to get in touch with you about an opportunity to get involved with The Carpentries community.
-Software Carpentry (SWC), Library Carpentry (LC), and Data Carpentry (DC) are lesson programs of The Carpentries (a fiscally sponsored project of Community Initaitives).
+Software Carpentry (SWC), Library Carpentry (LC), and Data Carpentry (DC) are lesson programs of The Carpentries (a fiscally sponsored project of Community Initiatives).
 We are focused on spreading computational literacy to researchers around the world.
 We run intensive, hands-on, two-day workshops to help researchers and other professionals develop the fundamental computational skills they need to do their research.
 Together, we run over 300 workshops a year, and have reached more than 25,000 learners in 30 countries.

 Our workshops are taught by volunteers who go through a two-day training program focused on pedagogy and cognitive psychology.
 These training events are run by our Instructor Trainers who also help to develop and maintain our instructor training curriculum.